AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/sequential-data-store-dev/sds-quick-start.md

                .ToUniversalTime().ToString("o");
 ```

-To read a value at a distinct index, you can use the SDS .NET client libraries method. `Time` is the index here, which is a property of a type named `Simple`:
+To read a value at a distinct index, use the SDS .NET client libraries method. `Time` is the index here, which is a property of a type named `Simple`:

 ```csharp
 value = await client.GetDistinctValueAsync<Simple>(simpleStream.Id, index);